| Newsletter 25 March 2013Soils for wicking bedsColin Austin 25 March 2013 SummaryMany people think wicking beds are just

 particles may still contain significant sand particles.

 Sand can also contain significant amount of fines.
+This will form a uniform layer at the

 bottom of the container.